-Where there is any uncertainty in assignment of taxa during the image cross-referencing process, a second experienced researcher reviewed the data blind.
+Where there was any uncertainty in assignment of taxa during the image cross-referencing process, a second experienced researcher did a blind review of the data.
 The final assessment was then made collectively by both researchers.
-If the taxa was unable to be determined (i.e. only a part of the body was recovered) or the taxa was uncertain (i.e. poor photograph quality), the event was identified and recommended for follow-up genetic analysis.
-Genetic samples of all by-caught marine mammals are routinely collected by observers.
+If the taxa was unable to be determined (i.e. only a part of the body was recovered) or there was uncertainty (i.e. poor photograph quality), the event was identified and recommended for follow-up genetic analysis.
+[Genetic samples of all by-caught marine mammals are routinely collected by observers.]

 When a specimen was identified from a photograph, the identification features used were fully described.
 These data are categorised by taxon and fishery stratum (fishing method, fishery area and target species).
-All data were recorded in a spreadsheet with each event being linked to the original FNZ Observer data through either a unique identifier (i.e. tag ID - unique to that event) or, if there was no unique identified, it was linked to the specific event using other event specific date (e.g. Trip number, date, time, specimen number, etc).
+All data were recorded in a spreadsheet with each event being linked to the original FNZ Observer data through either a unique identifier (i.e. tag ID - unique to that event) or, if there was no unique identifier, it was linked to the specific event using other event-specific data (e.g. Trip number, date, time, specimen number, etc).